codeananda/bitcoin_price_predictor/README.md

 ### Where is the Code?

 The vast majority of the code I used is in [`price_predictor/helpers.py`](https://github.com/theadammurphy/bitcoin_price_predictor/blob/main/price_predictor/helpers.py).
-I split the functions up into sections and wrote a [`train_and_validate`](https://github.com/theadammurphy/bitcoin_price_predictor/blob/50f726064d2230d748309420716758983909bba0/price_predictor/helpers.py#L895-L940) function to perform all the training and validation steps I wanted to do for each experiment.
+There are 29 functions that I have split into sections and one called [`train_and_validate`](https://github.com/theadammurphy/bitcoin_price_predictor/blob/50f726064d2230d748309420716758983909bba0/price_predictor/helpers.py#L895-L940) to perform all the training and validation steps for each experiment.
 The functions that make up [`train_and_validate`](https://github.com/theadammurphy/bitcoin_price_predictor/blob/50f726064d2230d748309420716758983909bba0/price_predictor/helpers.py#L895-L940) should make it clear what is happening at each step.

 ### Model Tuning